euphorie/Euphorie/docs/api.rst

 The response will be a JSON block::

    {
+      "id": 15,
       "type": "profile",
       "title": "The title of the survey",
       "profile": [
           {
                "id": "1",
                "type": "optional",
-               "title": "Do you have a storeroom?",
+               "question": "Do you have a storeroom?",
                "value": false,
           },
           {
                "id": "3",
                "type": "repetable",
-               "title": "Enter your shop locations",
+               "question": "Enter your shop locations",
                "value": [
                    "New York",
                    "Paris",